 - If social services know that you may need services, they should offer to assess you without you having to ask – they have a legal duty.

-- If your GP or CMHT believe that your mental health needs are not serious enough to require the Care Programme Approach, you may still have a right to an assessment of your community care needs under the NHS and Community Care Act 1990.
+- If your GP or CMHT believes that your mental health needs are not serious enough to require the Care Programme Approach, you may still have a right to an assessment of your community care needs.

-If you are having problems getting an assessment, you should get legal advice.
-A mental health advocate may be able to help you with this.
+If you are having problems getting an assessment, you can complain and should get legal advice.
+For more information see Complaining about health and social care.
+Our Useful contacts page has information on getting legal advice.
+An advocate may also be able to help you with this.
 See Advocacy for more information.